 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 All motorists that operate a motor vehicle on Indiana roadways are required to maintain the state’s minimum amount of liability insurance coverage for the vehicle they operate.
-The state of Indiana has a 25/50/10 minimum liability insurance requirement.
-This required minimum coverage includes $25,000 coverage for death of any one (1) person, $50,000 in coverage for death of two (2) or more persons due to an accident, and $10,000 coverage for injury or destruction of property due to an accident.
+The state of Indiana has a 25/50/25 minimum liability insurance requirement.
+This required minimum coverage includes $25,000 for bodily injury to or the death of one (1) individual, $50,000 for bodily injury to or the death of two (2) or more individuals in any one (1) accident, and $25,000 for damage to or the destruction of property in one (1) accident.

 The Bureau of Motor Vehicles (BMV) is required to verify that all motorists have the minimum liability insurance coverage in effect whenever a vehicle operator is involved in: